DeanJMorgan/11ty.deanmorgan.dev/src/posts/01-how-i-built-this-site.md

 - Updated path for 404 page
 - Updated main dir paths
 - Updated .gitignore
+- -->

 ### Setting up the hosting
+The next task was to configure the hosting.
+I knew I wanted to host the site via GitHub pages.
+The main reason for this was as a learning excercise.
+I'd seen it done previously for project sites but had never gotten round to putting it into practice.
+I also wanted to use this oppurtunity to experiment with GitHub actions as this is another area that I hadn't had the oppurtunity to practice.
+It would be been very easy to set up a simple vhost on one of my servers and upload the projects `dist` directory via FTP or SSH, but I've done that plenty of times before, this time I wanted automation to handle all that.
+Updating the site should be as simple as commiting a change to the GitHub repo.

 - Add CNAME file to project root
 - Test build, worked.
 - Added .github/workflows/deploy-and-build.yml